LabSEC/libcryptosec/README.md

 ### 2.2.5 and higher
 Use OpenSSL 1.0.2 and higher for Brainpool support.
+*Must update brainpool NIDS if compiling with 1.0.2*.

 ### 2.2.4
 This is specific tag we used with an OpenSSL patch